The CTO's Checklist for Choosing a Nearshore Engineering Partner

 Most of them are staffing agencies with a better website.

-This checklist is designed for CTOs, VPs of Engineering, and technical co-founders who need to evaluate nearshore partners without wasting time on sales demos that don't answer the questions that matter.
+I sit on the other side of these evaluations — at Conectia, I'm the founder who still takes the discovery calls — so I know which questions make a provider uncomfortable.
+This checklist is for CTOs, VPs of Engineering, and technical co-founders who need to evaluate nearshore partners without wasting time on sales demos that don't answer the questions that matter.

 The 15 Questions